Evv1L/thinkpad-x230-upgrades/README.md

 ![](https://i.redd.it/qr5igeglrmz01.png "0pk")
 # Thinkpad X230 upgrades
 This repo is a list of upgrades for ThinkPad X230 I found around the internet.
-Some of this upgrades I made personally<br>
+Some of this upgrades I made personally <br/>

 ## Screen
 ### Stock screens